replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 ### GET /license/fields

-List details about all the fields in the license file that was used to install, including the field names, descriptions, values, and signatures.
+List details about all the fields in the license that was used to install, including the field names, descriptions, values, and signatures.

 ```
 /api/v1/license/fields